-The BAH rate (aka MHA rate (Monthly Housing Allowance)) if you are enrolled full-time through the post 9/11 GI Bill at an online college, school or distance learning program is $684 as of 2013.
-Even though BAH Rates are effective as of January 1st, 2013 the effective date for the adjustment of the MHA received under the Post-9/11 GI Bill is the beginning of the academic year, August 1, 2013.
-The 2013 BAH Rate for online students is estimated to be 3.8% higher than 2012 or $709.99 (estimate only) effecitve August 1.
+The BAH rate (aka MHA rate (Monthly Housing Allowance)) if you are enrolled full-time through the post 9/11 GI Bill® at an online college, school, or distance learning program is $894.50 until July 31st, 2020.
+Even though BAH Rates are effective as of January 1st, 2019, the effective date for the adjustment of the MHA received under the Post-9/11 GI Bill is the beginning of the academic year, August 1, 2019.

 How is BAH calculated for online education or distance learning students?

-The basic housing allowance for online students is half the national average BAH for an E-5 with dependents.
+The basic allowance for housing for online students is half the national average BAH for an E-5 with dependents for student veterans.

 What if you’re attending part time?